Anuj-m02/P2P_File_Transfer/README.md

 | `PORT` | `8000` | Port to listen on |
 | `ALLOWED_ORIGINS` | `http://localhost:5500,...` | CORS whitelist (comma-separated) |

+On Railway, `PORT` is injected automatically by the platform.

 ---

+##Build by Anuj Maurya